Lajvardina

-Lajvardina-type ceramics were developed in the 13th century following the Mongol invasion of Persia.
+Lajvardina-type ceramics (سفال لاجوردینه) were developed in the 13th century following the Mongol conquest of Persia and Mesopotamia.
 It was produced throughout the Ilkhanate reign.
 It is characterized by its deep blue color and often features geometric patterns or foliage inlaid with gold leaf.
 The style was created using overglaze enamel.
 An initial layer of dark blue glaze, produced from cobalt, was applied, followed by another layer, often gold, on which the details were painted.
 It was primarily produced in Kashan, a center for ceramic production and lusterware in the 12th and early 13th centuries.
 The style was continuously used for tiles and ornamental objects from the 1260s C.E. until the mid-14th century, when production dropped significantly, coinciding with the fall of the Ilkhanate in 1335.

 Etymology

-The term collectors term "lajvardina" references the Persian name of Lapis Lazuli, a precious blue mineral between azure and ultramarine.
+The term collectors term "lajvardina" (لاجوردینه) references the Persian name of lapis lazuli, a precious blue mineral between azure and ultramarine.
 The term lajvardina is a misnomer, as these ceramics are characterized by their use of cobalt blue, which visually imitates lapis lazuli.

 History

 In the 1180s, Kashan produced some of the finest ceramics made in medieval Islam.
 Kashan Potters had perfected the lustre technique, invented overglaze enameling, and explored breakthroughs in underglaze painting.
 The production of these lustre wares grew tremendously.
 The wares of Kashan, in particular, were traded throughout Central Asia, Iran, Syria, and Egypt.
 Kashan widely produced these wares until the 13th century, when the devastation of the Mongols' wrath caused production to freeze for almost 40 years.

 The Mongol armies brought on an onslaught of unparalleled violence and destruction, bringing central Asia to a standstill.
 We can see these effects when examining the ceramic artifacts in collections.

 Kashan lustreware is regularly dated until the early A.D.
 1220s; coinciding with the Mongolian invasion.
 Production stops during this time.
 Then it starts up again in A.D.
 1260s.
 At this point, the Mongols had overthrown the last Abbasid caliph, taken Baghdad, and installed themselves as the Ilkhanid rulers of Iran.

 Once the Mongol Ilkhanid established its rule, ceramics production began again.
 Although all the pre-Mongol types of ceramics continued to be made, the effect on decoration styles in Iran was marked.
 In lustreware, tiles appear to have become the predominant output.
 Ilkhanid overglaze enamels are known as Lajvardina in recognition of the distinct cobalt blue glaze it sports.
 These lajvardina pieces are most often adorned with sprawling foliage motifs.

-Dated pieces tell us that Mongolian lajvardina was produced during the second half of the 13th century and into the 14th century during the Ilkanid dynasty.
+Dated pieces tell us that Mongolian lajvardina was produced during the second half of the 13th century and into the 14th century during the Ilkhanid dynasty.
 The dramatic decline in numbers and production quality of lustre pieces dated in the 15th century indicates reduction of this method.
 The correlation between the method's decline and the end of the Ilkhanid rule in A.D.
 1335 is not directly causal.